Gretchen Dutschke-Klotz

-Gretchen Dutschke-Klotz (born Gretchen Klotz, March 3, 1942 Oak Park, Illinois) is a German-American activist, and author.
-In West Berlin and West Germany in 1960s she was active with her husband Rudi Dutschke in the Socialist Students Union (SDS) and the Federal Republic's broader “extra-parliamentary opposition” (APO).
+Gretchen Dutschke-Klotz (born Gretchen Klotz; March 3, 1942) is a German-American author and former activist.
+In West Berlin and West Germany in 1960s she was active with her husband Rudi Dutschke in the Socialist Students Union (SDS) and the Federal Republic's broader "extra-parliamentary opposition" (APO).

 Life

 Gretchen Klotz was born in conservative, suburban Oak Park, Illinois.
-She majored in philosophy at Wheaton College where she first participated in student demonstrations.
+She majored in philosophy at Wheaton College, where she first participated in student demonstrations.
 During a semester studying German at the Goethe Institute, Munich, she met Dutschke, a charismatic figure among radical students in West Berlin.
 In March 1965 she moved to Germany and married him while taking up studies at Free University of Berlin.

-Following an assassination attempt on her husband in April 1968, she, and the first of their three children, moved with him to Cambridge, England, and then Aarhus, Denmark.
+Following an assassination attempt on her husband in April 1968, she and the first of their three children moved with him to Cambridge, England, and then Aarhus, Denmark.
 Six years after Rudi Dutschke's death in 1979 from complications arising from his injuries in 1968, she moved back to the United States, returning to Berlin in 2009.

-She has published memoirs and reflections on the her, and Rudi Dutschke's, experience of the "anti-authoritarian" student movement in 1960s which, she believes, "changed Germany".
+She has published memoirs and reflections on her and Rudi Dutschke's experiences of the "anti-authoritarian" 1960s student movement, which she believes "changed Germany".